RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/console.md

 <img src="img/console-21.png"/>

-In this example we have chosen serial and logged in as user: `root` password: `redhat`:
+In this example we have chosen serial and logged in as user: `root` using the password set earliyer:

 <img src="img/console-20.png"/>